Matt LaFleur: 2021 season

 With a 37–10 Week 17 victory over the Minnesota Vikings, LaFleur's Packers clinched home-field advantage throughout the NFC playoffs and became the first team in NFL history to win 13 games a season in 3 consecutive years.
 In addition, LaFleur broke a 30-year-old record by George Seifert for the most wins by a head coach (39) through his first 3 seasons in the league.
 The win also meant to this point in his career, LaFleur had never lost consecutive regular season games during his 3-year tenure.

 The Packers dealt with a notable amount of injuries throughout the season.
-Top pass-rusher Za'Darius Smith had not played since Week 1, while top cornerback Jaire Alexander had been out since spraining his shoulder in Week 4.
-Top tackle David Bakhtiari tore his ACL during the 2020 season, and didn't return until Week 18.
-His replacement, offensive lineman Elgton Jenkins, was lost for the season with a similar ACL injury in Week 11.
+Top outside linebacker Za'Darius Smith had not played since Week 1, while top cornerback Jaire Alexander had been out since spraining his shoulder in Week 4.
+Top left tackle David Bakhtiari tore his ACL during the 2020 season, and didn't return until Week 18.
+His replacement, Elgton Jenkins, was lost for the season with a similar ACL injury in Week 11.
 In addition, starting tight end Robert Tonyan met a similar fate during the Packers' Week 8 showdown in Arizona.

-At the end of the regular season, quarterback Aaron Rodgers was named NFL MVP for the second consecutive year and for the fourth time in his career.
+At the end of the regular season, quarterback Aaron Rodgers was named NFL MVP for the second consecutive year and fourth time overall.
 Rodgers noted LaFleur's contributions to his winning MVP in 2 of LaFleur's 3 seasons as head coach.
 Rodgers became the first player in the NFL to win consecutive MVP awards in 12 years, when Peyton Manning won in 2008 and 2009.
 In the playoffs, they lost their first game to the San Francisco 49ers, 13–10, giving LaFleur a 2–3 postseason record and no Super Bowl appearances in their three straight 13-win seasons.
 He took the blame for the Packers’ poor special teams effort, particularly one play where they were missing a man on the field during San Francisco's game-winning field goal.